SumoLogic/sumologic-documentation/docs/contributing/create-doc.md

 description: Learn how to create a doc, write content in markdown, and submit your changes to our repo.
 ---

-Here's a high level overview of how to create a new Sumo Logic doc.
+Here's a high-level overview of how to create a new Sumo Logic doc.

 {@import ../reuse/doc-prerequisites.md}

-## Step 1: Fork the Sumo Docs Repository
+## Step 1: Fork the Sumo Docs repository

 To create new doc, we recommend forking our repo, making changes in a new branch, and submitting a PR for review.